Moët & Chandon Champagne - Grand Vintage 2016 - Magnum 150cl

 • Farmhouse Chaource

-The benefits of the 75cl bottle
+The advantages of the 150cl magnum

 The Plus de Bulles expert's opinion